anjlab/techtalks/2017-02-03-aws-docker/README.md

 4. Copy certificate's ARN into `devops/cloudformation-stacks/my-app/web-cluster-parameters.json`

+5. ELB can publish HTTP access logs to S3, in order to use this feature we need to create target S3 bucket and enable the logging via `EnableELBAccessLogging` template parameter (off by default).

+    To create the bucket run:
+    ```
+    $ devops/bin/stack create-access-logs-bucket my-app
+    make_bucket: 626307895833-my-app
+    ```

-5. Now everything is ready to create our first stack:
+6. Now everything is ready to create our first stack:
     ```
     $ devops/bin/stack create my-app
     {